jmontejo/for-students/_start/01_lxplus.md

 ## Activate eos service and increase your storage space

 You can manace your services on the [CERN Resources Portal](https://resources.web.cern.ch/resources/).
 From there, select the tab `List services`.
-This will dsplay all the available services:
+This will display all the available services:
 ![services](/students/images/start/lxplus/services.png)

 Please make sure you have subscribed to the following services: